-- cost effectiveness, (that is the amount of energy saved per NISEP pound spent); - geographical spread (the Utility Regulator reserves the right to reduce the funding level for schemes which have a limited geographic spread, and consideration is given where relevant and supporting information is submitted by the Primary Bidder); - and targeting specific groups.
+- cost effectiveness, (that is the amount of energy saved per NISEP pound spent; however, it will depend on measure cost, indirect costs and other party funding, as opposed to fuel, property and measure split.
+These will now be standardised as described above to give a fairer more equal representation across all domestic scheme submissions; - geographical spread (the Utility Regulator reserves the right to reduce the funding level for schemes which have a limited geographic spread, and consideration is given where relevant and supporting information is submitted by the Primary Bidder); - and targeting specific groups. - Depending on the number of schemes submitted, schemes will then be apportioned funding based on their cost effectiveness ranking and availability of funds within the category.

-The Utility Regulator reserves the right to take other factors into consideration; such as first time bidders and successful track record, all of which are subject to the limits in the Framework Document.
+The Utility Regulator reserves the right to take other factors into consideration; such as first time bidders and successful track record of delivering on NISEP spend but also on the successful administration of schemes, all of which are subject to the limits in the Framework Document.
 The Utility Regulator and the Programme Administrator is unable to provide the specific details of the Scheme Submissions which relate to the award of funding to any one Primary Bidder.